-Tomorrow, while Americans have a big memorial for the bombing of the twin towers by terrorists, hardcore reggae fans will be having a different memorial for the great Peter Tosh.
-Peter Tosh left us way too early on 9/11 back in 1987.
-The reggae great was murdered at his home in Jamaica.
+On 9/11 each year since 2001, Americans have a big memorial for the bombing of the twin towers by terrorists.
+On 9/11 since 1987, reggae fans been having a different memorial for the great Peter Tosh.
+That was the year Peter Tosh was murdered at his home in Jamaica.

 Peter Tosh was a founding member of the Wailers, who went on to a rich solo career before his untimely death in 1987.